Advanced Placement Test Fee Program

 The Advanced Placement Test Fee (APTF) program awards grants to eligible State educational agencies (SEAs) to enable them to pay all or a portion of advanced placement test fees on behalf of eligible low-income students who (1) are enrolled in an advanced placement course and (2) plan to take an advanced placement test.
 The program is designed to increase the number of low-income students who take advanced placement tests and receive scores for which college academic credit is awarded.

 Types of Projects

-Awards may be used only to support AP test fees for low-income students.
-Fees for AP tests administered by the College Board and the International Baccalaureate Organization (IBO) are covered.
-The secretary of education may approve other advanced placement tests.
+Awards may be used only to support advanced placement test fees for low-income students.
+Fees for the College Board Advanced Placement (AP), International Baccalaureate (IB) or Cambridge International (CI) tests taken by low-income students are covered.
+The Secretary of Education may approve other advanced placement tests.

-The Department makes awards to State educational agencies to enable them to cover part or all of the cost of test fees of low-income students who are enrolled in an Advanced Placement class and plan to take an Advanced Placement test.
-Funds from the Advanced Placement Test Fee program subsidize test fees for low-income students to encourage them to take Advanced Placement tests and obtain college credit for high school courses, reducing the time and cost required to complete a postsecondary degree.
+The Department makes awards to SEAs to enable them to cover part or all of the cost of test fees of low-income students who are enrolled in an advanced placement class and plan to take an advanced placement test.
+Funds from the APTF program subsidize test fees for low-income students to encourage them to take advanced placement tests (AP, IB, or CI) and obtain college credit for high school courses, reducing the time and cost required to complete a postsecondary degree.
 In determining the amount of the grant awarded to a State for a fiscal year, the Secretary considers the number of children eligible to be counted under the ESEA Title I Basic Grants programs.